dinakajoy/mongo-database-scripting/README.md

-# DATABASE SCRIPTING
+# MONGO DATABASE SCRIPTING

 This is me learning how to write scripts that can modify mongodb schema and data.
 Two types of shema are written in this application referencing one mongodb collection.
-The idea is to able to change the collection data with reverse possibility.
+The idea is to able to change the collection data with reverse possibility via scripts.
 You can create users with option to set the visibility of their `email, phone and country` or as strings with no visibility option.
 The visibility options can be `Private, Everyone or Administrators`.

 ## Setup

 Clone the repository.
-cd database-scripting
+cd mongo-database-scripting
 Run `yarn install` or `npm install`
 Create a `.env` file and add your database url there (check `.env.example` for guidiance)